-will operate automatically, shifting between the eight available gears.
+When the transmission is in DRIVE or SPORT mode, it will operate automatically, shifting between the eight available gears.
 To activate Paddle Shift mode, simply tap one of the steering wheel-mounted shift paddles (+/-) while in DRIVE or SPORT mode.
-Tapping (-) to enter Paddle Shift mode will downshift the transmission to the next lower gear, while using (+) to enter Paddle Shift mode will retain the current gear.
+Tapping (-) to enter Paddle Shift mode will downshift the transmission to the next lower gear, while using (+) to enter Paddle Shift 5 mode will retain the current gear.
 When Paddle Shift mode is active, the current transmission gear is displayed in the instrument cluster.

-In Paddle Shift mode, the transmission will shift up or down when (+/-) is manually selected by the driver, unless an engine lugging or overspeed condition would
+In Paddle Shift mode, the transmission will shift up or down when (+/-) is manually selected by the driver, unless an engine lugging or overspeed condition would result.

-This system can also provide you with more control result.
 It will remain in the selected gear until another upshift or downshift is chosen, except as described below.